Gigapixel Photography:

 Zoooooooooomez!

 In this respect, the gigapixel brings the definition that no other device can provide in photography.
 By combining high-definition images, made with a specialized lens (macro, apochromatic), the image allows an exceptional level of zoom.
 Here, we are talking about X50 and more if needed.
-This allows you to see elements that are not distinguishable to the naked eye, and to give at the same time an overview of the work.
-It's a very interesting tool for museums, particularly for the conservation of works or for communication.
+This allows us to see elements that are indistinguishable to the naked eye, and to give at the same time an overview of the work.
+It's a very interesting tool for museums.
+Particularly for the conservation of works, or for communication.
 The gigapixel can be inserted in an interactive virtual tour.
-But it can also be combined with other technologies, such as 360 photography for large-scale works.
+But it can also be combined with other technologies, such as 360 photography for three-dimensional works.
 As well as other multimedia elements: text, photos, videos, sounds, timelapse, etc.